imiebee/nailProject/README.md

 The website was created using Visual Studio Code, a local Git respository and then pushed to the remote respository in GitHub.
 The final version will be hosted by GitHub Pages.

+### Media

+All photographs used is the property of Nails by Imre.